Tips from a Pro on Crate Training a Puppy

 Crate Training at Night

 Nighttime crate training procedures outlined below involves ensuring your puppy feels safe and secure during the night.
-This process is essential as it helps your puppy develop a routine and understand that the crate is a comfortable and restful place to sleep.
+This process is essential as it helps your puppy develop a routine and understand that the crate is a comfortable and restful place to sleep so be sure to:

 • Keep the crate in your bedroom initially to monitor nighttime potty needs and provide a sense of safety